 WANTED – FEDERAL ELECTION 2013 EPHEMERA!

-Australians are bombarded with campaign material during elections – flyers, how-to-vote cards, balloons, banners, posters, and the list goes on.
+Australians are bombarded with campaign material during elections – flyers, policy statement, how-to-vote cards, balloons, banners, posters, and the list goes on.
 But instead of throwing them away, help the National Library of Australia collect them!

 The Library is particularly interested in material from marginal electorates, communities with concerns about health services, industrial relations, education, the mining industry and climate-affected regions as well as the out-lying areas of Queensland, Tasmania, Western Australia, South Australia and the Northern Territory.
 If you or your friends and/or relatives in these areas have access to this material (published, not photocopies or digital files), you can forward it for inclusion in the national collection to: